Skip to content Accessibility info

 That means having comprehensive or collision coverage does not automatically mean the insurer will pay for towing after a mechanical breakdown.

-In general, towing for a breakdown is only covered when roadside assistance or towing-related coverage is listed on the policy.
-Towing after an accident may be handled differently depending on the coverages involved.
+Towing for a breakdown is only covered when roadside assistance is listed on your policy.

 No. Towing is only covered if roadside assistance, towing and labor, or a similar towing-related coverage was added to the policy.
 If that coverage is not listed, insurance does not pay for towing after a breakdown.